arinjoy/Landmark-Remark/README.md

 Well-known Parse backend has been used.
 Since parse is shutting down their core services, I have used their recommended way of creating a NodeJS Parse Server on Heroku and hosting an instance of MongoDB on Heroku on free-to-use tier.
 The mobile app connects to this Parse server on Heroku to use the Parse specific API from the Swift code.
 The companion Parse SDK is also being used in this project as a Cocoapod.

 ### 3. User Interface Design
+The app is suppoted in potrait mode only for all device families - iPhone 4s, 5, 5s, 6, 6s, 6Plus, 6Plus s, iPad, iPad mini, iPad Pro.
+The user interface is adaptive accross all these devices.

 The login mechanism is kept very simple with just username and password.
 Initially, a user would not have an account but he can sign-up by clicking the “Don’t have account” option and the screen toggles into the sign-up mode.
 Sign-up is easy with just username and password and for simplicity there is no email address and verification involved so that user can get started as soon as possible.